If you've ever caught yourself thinking…

 Before committing to a new device or treatment, ask yourself:

-Have I measured how many would genuinely be interested?
+Have you actually asked your patients and measured how many would genuinely be interested?

 If the answer is no, you may be taking a much bigger commercial risk than you realise.